calebsander/structure-bytes/README.md

 [![Dev Dependencies](https://david-dm.org/calebsander/structure-bytes/dev-status.svg)](https://david-dm.org/calebsander/structure-bytes?type=dev)

 ## Concept
-A lot of data, especially data designed to be used in many different languages, is stored in files or transfered over HTTP as either text files which can represent a wide variety of data structures (e.g. JSON) or in a format created to represent only one specific sort of data (e.g. MP3).
-The idea with this project is to get the advantages of both sorts of formats.
+Most modern data serialization formats fall into one of two categories:

+- Formats like JSON which can represent a wide range of simple and compound data types.
+Serialized values in these formats implicitly serialize their type so the deserializer doesn't need knowledge of the type.
+- Formats like MP3 or PNG which represent one specific data type, such as a song or image.
+The serializer and deserializer must both know the file format in order to communicate.

+The aim of this project is to store values with the flexibility of JSON but the byte efficiency of dedicated formats.
+To accomplish this, custom "types" are constructed, implicitly defining binary serialization formats for specific categories of values.
+Types are defined from a rich set of primitive and compound types (see [Data Types](#data-types)).
+There is a fixed (universal) serialization format for types, and each type defines a serialization format for its values.
+`structure-bytes` reduces the number of bytes needed to serialize values in several ways in comparison to JSON:

+- Types and values are each serialized in binary formats with far less redundancy than JSON's text-based formats.
+For example, serializing a 32-bit signed integer in JSON can take up to 11 characters, whereas it requires only 4 bytes when serialized by `sb.IntType`.
+- JSON does not require each value in an array or dictionary to have the same type, which results in highly redundant serializations of collections. `structure-bytes` serializes the type of a collection's elements as part of the type rather than the value, so it isn't repeated.
+- One type can be used to serialize many different values.
+For example, when sending multiple values of the same type across a network, the type can sent along with the first value and only values need to be sent afterwards.

 This project is somewhat similar to Google's [Protocol Buffers](https://developers.google.com/protocol-buffers/), but was not designed to match its functionality.
-To accomplish this, the project was designed with several principles in mind:

-- Types (user-created formats of data) are created by combining a wide variety of datatypes, both primitive and recursive.
-This allows for representations which accurately describe types (e.g. distinguishing between structs and mappings of strings to values, and numeric types, unlike JSON).
-Types are very customizable, so you can build any desired type formats.
-- Types are kept separate from values (instances of a type) because types are designed to be created once and used to store many different values.
-This allows for communications to cache the type format after the first use and only have to send the values in subsequent requests.
-- Redundancy in data storage is kept to a minimum.
-For example, in an array of structs, the field names are only specified once in the type spec rather than for each element in the array.

 ## Use cases

 - Use when the structure of the data is complicated.
-For example, if you are just sending text to be interpreted as text, that can be done easily in almost any environment.
+For example, if you are serializing plaintext, this can easily be accomplished without redundancy by writing to files or sockets.
+- Use when there is a lot of repetition in the data.
+If you don't have any arrays, sets, or maps, there is less redundancy for `structure-bytes` to eliminate.
-- Use when you plan to have many different values for the type (either many different files storing the same sort of information, or many communications of the same sort of information).
+- Use when serializing many values for the type (e.g. many files storing the same type of value, or many communications of the same type).
 This will give you the benefit of being able to keep only a single copy of the type spec.
-- Use when there is a lot of repetition in the data.
-If you don't have any arrays, sets, or maps, you can't really benefit from the cutdown on redundancy.

 ## Differences from Protocol Buffers

 - Types have binary serializations, not just values.
-(Protocol Buffers requires both the sender and receiver to have `.proto` definition files, which are not designed to be transmitted like values.)
-This makes storage of complex types much more compact and allows for sending values of types the receiver has not yet seen.
+(Protocol Buffers requires both the serializer and deserializer to have `.proto` definition files, which are not designed to be transmitted like values.)
+This compactly stores complex types and allows values to be written along with their types so they can be read without knowing their types beforehand.
 - Types are generated programmatically rather than by reading `.proto` files.
-This allows for functionality like a function which turns a type into another type that either contains an error message or an instance of the original type.
+This allows, for example, for a function which turns a type into another type that either contains an error message or an instance of the original type.
-- This project is designed with downloading data of known types from servers over HTTP in mind.
-If the client has already received data of the same type, the server only sends the value and the client reads it using its cached type.
-If the client doesn't know what the type looks like, the server sends it in byte form along with the value and the client caches the type.
-This way, the type does not need to be specified in the client-side JavaScript and repeated requests are very efficient.
+- This project is designed with downloading data over HTTP in mind.
+If the client has already received values of the same type, the server only sends the value and the client reads it using its cached type.
+If the client doesn't know the type, the server serializes it along with the value and the client caches the type.
+This way, the type does not need to be specified in the client-side JavaScript and repeated requests to the same endpoint are very efficient.
-- `structure-bytes` provides a larger set of primitive and recursive types.
+- `structure-bytes` provides a larger set of primitive and compound types.

 ## Data types

 - Primitive types
 	- `Byte` (1-byte signed integer)
 	- `Short` (2-byte signed integer)